Nosferatu: Plot

-The next day, Hutter explores the castle, only to retreat back into his room after he finds the coffin in which Orlok is resting dormant in the crypt.
-Hours later, Orlok piles up coffins on a coach and climbs into the last one before the coach departs, and Hutter rushes home after learning this.
-The coffins are taken aboard a schooner, where the sailors discover rats in the coffins.
-All of the ship's crew later die and Orlok takes control.
-When the ship arrives in Wisborg, Orlok leaves unobserved, carrying one of his coffins, and moves into the house he purchased.
+On the next day, Hutter explores the castle.
+In a vault, he finds the coffin in which Orlok is resting dormant in the crypt and flees back to his room.
+Hours later, as Hutter watches, Orlok piles up coffins on a coach and climbs into the last one before the coach departs.
+Hutter manages to escape from the castle, injuring himself in the process, and after a period of recovery, he rushes home.
+Orlok's coffins are taken aboard a schooner, which the sailors open only to discover rats.
+All of the crewmen later die, and Orlok takes control of the vessel.
+Not long after Hutter returns home, the ship arrives in Wisburg; Orlok leaves unobserved, carrying one of his coffins, and moves into the house that he purchased.

-Many deaths in the town follow after Orlok's arrival, which the town's doctors blame on an unspecified plague caused by the rats from the ship.
-Ellen reads the book Hutter found, which claims that a vampire can be defeated if a pure-hearted woman distracts the vampire with her beauty.
-She opens her window to invite Orlok in, but faints.
-Hutter revives her, and she sends him to fetch Professor Bulwer, a physician.
-After he leaves, Orlok enters and drinks her blood, but starts as the sun rises, causing Orlok to vanish in a puff of smoke by the sunlight.
+Many deaths in the town follow Orlok's arrival, which the local doctors attribute to an unspecified plague caused by the rats from the ship.
+Knock, who has gone completely insane, is confined to a mental asylum, but escapes after strangling one of the wardens.
+Against Hutter's wishes, Ellen reads the book that he found on his journey; it claims that a vampire can be destroyed if a pure-hearted woman distracts the vampire from the approaching dawn with her beauty and by offering him her blood of her own free will; Ellen decides to sacrifice herself to stop Orlok.
+Knock, whom the villagers blame for the plague, is eventually re-captured and returned to the asylum.
+Ellen opens her window to invite Orlok in and pretends to fall ill so that she can send Hutter to fetch Professor Bulwer, a physician.
+After he leaves, Orlok enters and drinks her blood, but the sun rises and its rays cause Orlok to vanish in a puff of smoke.
+Knock, in his asylum cell, senses this and is shattered.
 Ellen lives just long enough to be embraced by her grief-stricken husband.

-The last scene shows Count Orlok's destroyed castle in the Carpathian Mountains, symbolizing the end of his bloody reign of terror.
+The film's final image is that of Orlok's castle, destroyed.